Misty Copeland: Other appearances, writings and ventures

-Other stage, television and film appearances
+Other appearances 2009–2015

 In March 2009, Copeland filmed a music video with Prince for a cover of "Crimson and Clover", the first single from his 2009 album Lotusflower.
 Prince asked her to dance along to the song in improvised ballet movements.
 She described his instructions as "Be you, feel the music, just move", and upon request for further instruction, "Keep doing what you're doing".
 She also began taking acting lessons in 2009.
 During the New York City and New Jersey portions of Prince's Welcome 2 America tour, Copeland performed a pas de deux en pointe to his song "The Beautiful Ones", the opening number at the Izod Center and Madison Square Garden.
 Prince had previously invited her onstage at a concert in Nice, France.
 In April 2011, she performed alongside Prince on the Lopez Tonight show, dancing to "The Beautiful Ones."